 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Actuaries job description, Actuaries salary, Actuaries information, what is the job of an Actuary like, pros and cons about Actuaries, colleges and universities for Actuaries, is Actuaries the right career for me, Quite Hard careers to get into, careers in Computer IT and Mathematics
+Actuaries job description, Actuaries salary, Actuaries information, what is the job of an Actuary like, pros and cons about Actuaries, colleges and universities for Actuaries, is Actuaries the right career for me, careers in Computer IT and Mathematics